 Because the chronic memory loss of Korsakoff syndrome often follows an episode of Wernicke encephalopathy, the chronic disorder is sometimes known as Wernicke-Korsakoff syndrome.
 But Korsakoff syndrome can also develop in individuals who have not had a prior episode of Wernicke encephalopathy.

 Scientists don’t know exactly how many people have Korsakoff syndrome.
-It’s widely considered less common than Alzheimer’s disease, vascular dementia, frontotemporal dementia (FTD) or Lewy body dementia (LBD).
+It’s widely considered less common than Alzheimer’s disease, vascular dementia, frontotemporal dementia or dementia with Lewy bodies.
 Like more common types of dementia, it may be underdiagnosed.